hapax/hapax.github.io/assets/hyperlaunch.md

 pioneering spirit of Elon Musk has, by this point, become a circus of highbrow oomism.
 I hope you've enjoyed it; I certainly have.
-Please leave a comment or drop me an email if you spot any errors, or have suggestions for improving the design, and taking us from a world of kerosene and boosters to rockets on frisbees sucked by a vacuum cleaner up a French press and spat out through a camera shutter: a hyperlauncher to the stars.
+Please leave a comment or drop me an email if you spot any errors, or have suggestions for improving the design.
+Perhaps one day we will leave the world of kerosene and boosters behind us, and embark on a bold new age of rockets on frisbees sucked by vacuum cleaners up a French press and spat out through a camera shutter: our hyperlauncher to the stars.